-- (1) The Executive Director shall furnish to the Commission such administrative and clerical services and such furnishings, equipment, supplies, stationery, books and all other things that the Commission may deem necessary or desirable in carrying out its functions. - (2) The Executive Director shall employ division directors that possess at least two (2)( years of training and experience in the fields of accounting, investigation, law enforcement, law or gaming.

-- (3) The Executive Director in pursuit of the attainment of the objectives and the purposes of this Chapter may - (a) Direct and supervise all administrative actions of the Commission. - (b) Sue on behalf of the commission. - (c) Make, execute and effectuate any and all agreements or contracts, including contracts for the purchase of good and services as are necessary' - (d) Employ the services of such person as is considered necessary for the purposes of consultation or investigation and fix the salaries of or contract for the services of such legal, professional, technical and operational personnel and consultants. - (e) Perform such other duties which he or she may deem necessary to effectuate the purposes of this Chapter.
+- (1) The Executive Director shall furnish to the Commission such administrative and clerical services and such furnishings, equipment, supplies, stationery, books and all other things that the Commission may deem necessary or desirable in carrying out its functions. - (2) The Executive Director may employ division directors that possess at least two (2) years of training and experience in the fields of accounting, investigation, law enforcement, law or gaming. - (3) The Executive Director in pursuit of the attainment of the objectives and the purposes of this Chapter may - (a) Organize and aide administrative actions of the Commission. - (b) Sue on behalf of the commission. - (c) Upon approval of the Commission, make, execute and effectuate any and all agreements or contracts, including contracts for the purchase of good and services as are necessary. - (d) Upon approval of the Commission, employ the services of such person(s) as is considered necessary for purposes of consultation or investigation and fix the salaries of or contract for the services of such professional, technical and operational personnel and consultants. - (e) Consult with the Tribal Legal Department for any legal advice, counsel, legal work or action necessary on behalf of the Commission. - (f) Perform such other duties which he or she may deem necessary to effectuate the purposes of this Chapter.